stivale/stivale/STIVALE2.md

                             //        KASLR, this flag is now reserved as KASLR
                             //        is enabled in the bootloader configuration
                             //        instead.
 Presently reserved and unused.
+                            // Bit 1: If set to 1, all pointers, except otherwise noted,
+                            //        are to be offset to the higher half.
+That is,
+                            //        their value will be their physical address plus
+                            //        0xffff800000000000 with 4-level paging or
+                            //        0xff00000000000000 with 5-level paging on x86_64.
+                            //        Success for this feature can be tested by checking
+                            //        whether the stivale2 struct pointer argument passed
+                            //        to the entry point function is in the higher
+                            //        half or not.
                             // All other bits are undefined and must be 0.

-    uint64_t tags;          // Pointer* to the first of the linked list of tags.
+    uint64_t tags;          // Pointer to the first tag of the linked list of
+                            // header tags.
-                            // see "stivale2 header tags" section.
+                            // See "stivale2 header tags" section.
+                            // The pointer can be either physical or, for higher
+                            // half kernels, the virtual in-kernel address.
                             // NULL = no tags.
 } __attribute__((packed));
 ```